Wednesday, September 24, 2014

 The piggy bank fell apart into many pieces and out came $23.00.
 She shoved the money into her pocket and pedaled to the Dog Pound as fast as she could.
 When she got to the Dog Pound, a crooked sign hung on the wall saying: “$12.50 per Dog.”

 “I need two dollars fast!”
 Marie said, scratching her head and wondering where to get the money.
 “The Tooth Fairy to the rescue!”
 Marie said, remembering how the Tooth Fairy brings one dollar a tooth.
+“The good news is that I have a few loose teeth!”

-She had many baby teeth in her mouth that could be loosened sooner than originally intended.
 When she got back to her house, she threw her bike on the driveway and ran into the bathroom.
 She wiggled her two front teeth as hard as she could, back-and-forth and back-and-forth.
 When she finally got the teeth free from her mouth, she ran to her dad and smiled.

 “What happened to your teeth?” he said, holding her face with shock.